-Mason County Housing Authority is a Public Housing Agency in Havana, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of November 20th, 2019, Mason County Housing Authority has 1 waiting lists that are open now or opening soon.
+Mason County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of December 5th, 2021, Mason County Housing Authority has 1 waiting lists that are open now or opening soon.

 Mason County Housing Authority serves Mason County.